Dawnflash/vault-seal-recovery/README.md

 ./vault-seal-recovery dump -k <KMS_KEY_ID> [-f <VAULT_RAFT_DB_PATH>] [-r] <VAULT_PID>
 ```

 Pass `-r` to also generate a new recovery key.
-It will be dumped to stdout.
+It will be printed to stdout.
 The base64 output is factically the key you should use afterwards. `VAULT_PID` must be that of a running unsealed Vault instance.

 ### Sealed key injection

-Then you'll need to stop Vault, configure it to use the new KMS key and run
+Then you'll need to stop Vault, configure it to use the new KMS key and run the following to inject the dumped sealed keys to Vault's live Raft storage.
+This will hang if Vault is running so you will need to stop it.
 ```
 ./vault-seal-recovery inject [-r] [-f <VAULT_RAFT_DB_PATH>]
 ```